About the Trust

 The Garlogie Beam Engine Trust was formed in 2019 with the aim of taking over responsibility for what was the Museum of Power from Aberdeenshire Council.
 This includes the Category A listed 1830s beam engine which is unique in Scotland as the oldest steam engine still in its original location.

 Set up: Creation of Garlogie Beam Engine Trust, negotiation with Aberdeenshire Council for a long-term lease on Museum of Power buildings and surrounding mill remains.
-As of August 2020 lease negotiations with Aberdeenshire Council are ongoing.
-We are not expecting the process to conclude until mid-2021 at the earliest due to planned parallel lease discussions between Aberdeenshire Council and the Garlogie Village Hall trustees.

 Phase 1: Creation of membership and friends organisation, reopening of site to the public, application for grant funding for the conservation and preservation of the buildings.